-- 1. Take pride and joy in creating a positive experience - 2.
-Smile and be friendly.
+- 1. Take pride and joy in creating a positive experience.

+- 2. Smile and be friendly.

 - a.
-Make eye contact
+Make eye contact.

 - b.
-Give a genuine warm greeting, using patient/customer name when possible
+Give a genuinely warm greeting, using the patient/customer's name when possible.

 - c.
-Be positive, talk positively
+Be positive, talk positively.

 - d.
 Respect patients and co-workers

 - e.
-Take ownership: you are responsible for safety, cleanliness and confidentiality
+Take ownership: you are responsible for safety, cleanliness, and confidentiality.